Jrmy-rbr/Jrmy-rbr.github.io/_posts/2014-09-12-third-post.md

     {% include image.html url="/assets/images/Kaggle:NLP-Twitter/LIME.png" description="Figure 7.
 Taken from the original paper presenting the LIME algoritm." %}
   </center>

+Here is an example of how to use the text explainer.

 ```python
 # Explain what the model look at on a text